 - In this lesson you will learn the following concepts

-- Using the constructor
+- Adapting the example

 In this lesson you will learn the following concepts